practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 then any message-processing code within Newman (either in the server or in application code) would have a well-defined interface to work against.
-Although this requirement would make adapters slightly more cumbersome to write, it would completely eliminate the hidden dependency issue that we talked about earlier.
+Although this requirement would make adapters slightly more cumbersome to write, it would completely eliminate the hidden dependency issue discussed earlier.

 Regardless of which direction they are pointed in, adjustment relationships are very closely related to the concept of object composition in general.
-With that in mind, the authors of GOOS have a useful rule to consider when desiging composite objects:
+With that in mind, the authors of GOOS have a useful rule to consider when designing composite objects:

 > The API of a composite object should not be more complicated than that of any
-> of its components -- GOOS (pg.
+> of its components.
+(GOOS, pg.
 54)

 Notice that in both the `Newman::EmailLogger` example and the `Newman::Message` object, the result of composition is that a more complex system is being wrapped